swagat25/awesome-computer-graphics/README.md

 ### How to get started?
 Before showing a lot of books, videos, and materials, first you need to know what is bare-minimum to begin with computer graphics.
 It boils down to two main topics: programming and math.
 About programming, learn the basics, it's recommended to learn C/C++ as they are used frequently in this area.
-The stuff you need to know about math can be found in [this tutorial](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry).
-It teaches you the necessary linear algebra and geometry to create CG programs.
+Concerning math, learn linear algebra and geometry, there are books in this list focused on math fundamentals for CG, pick one and work on it.

 ### I want to learn more advanced stuff
 Assuming you know programming and math, then you can get more practical.
 It's a good approach to get a project about a topic